ceddybu/ansible-playbooks/magento/README.md

   - hook into cloud monitoring
   - integrate with heat/autoscale (api callbacks/webhooks to tower?)
 - log rotation
-- configure local.xml to use redis/memcached appropriately
+- configure local.xml.example to use redis/memcached appropriately
-- solr instance or elasticsearch single node/cluster, magento supports these as back-ends for full-text searches.
+- solr or elasticsearch instance
-- Install Magento CE or EE
 - compatibility with debian / ubuntu

 #### Notes